montehurd/mediawiki-quickstart/README.md

     ./extensions/installer.sh install Echo IPInfo
     ```

-- Install all extensions for which manifest files exist in `~/mediawiki-quickstart/extensions/manifests`:
+- Install all extensions for which manifest files exist in `~/mediawiki-quickstart/extensions/manifests`
     ```bash
     ./extensions/installer.sh install_all
     ```

-### Adding more extensions:
+### Adding more extensions

 Look at the extension manifest yml files in `~/mediawiki-quickstart/extensions/manifests`